 In institutional settings, if maintenance staff members add wood chips to toilets each day and process the compost, composting toilets do not add any inconvenience for the building’s occupants and guests.
 Again, some kind of sign may be helpful to let users know why the toilet looks slightly different from what they normally see.

 An increasing number of commercial buildings have successfully incorporated composting toilets into their operations.
-They are now found in city and state parks, schools (see Bertschi School in Seattle, WA and College of the Atlantic in Bar Harbor, ME), churches (Canterbury Diocese, England ), and offices (Bullitt Center in Seattle, WA).
+They are now found in city and state parks, schools (see Bertschi School in Seattle, WA and College of the Atlantic in Bar Harbor, ME), churches (Gloucestershire Churches), and offices (Bullitt Center in Seattle, WA).